ANNIE WOLAVER DUPRE

 Annie's drive, combined with her parent's continued encouragement, support and vision, soon led her to the Cincinnati Conservatory, and ultimately to New York City and the violin studio of Masao Kawasaki at The Juilliard School in 1999.
 That same year, Annie was awarded the national title at the Music Teacher's National Association's Senior High String Competition.
 She served as concertmistress of the Juilliard Pre-College Orchestra, and as a chamber musician has performed in Alice Tully Hall and Weill Recital Hall at Carnegie Hall.
 Annie was also privileged to be one of 13 violinists awarded scholarships upon acceptance into the Juilliard School's Collegiate Division.

 In the year 2000, she founded the Annie Moses Band with her family as lead singer and violinist.
 Nine years later, with over 10 albums to their credit and performing 90 concerts a year, the Annie Moses Band continues to spread its message of artistic and spiritual excellence to audiences across America.
-The flagship enterprise for their mission is the Fine Arts Summer Academy, a two week intensive program culminating in an original Broadway style performance, offering students a high level of skill and a diverse array of styles.
+The flagship enterprise for their mission is the Annie Moses Music Festival, a two week intensive program culminating in an original Broadway style performance, offering students a high level of skill and a diverse array of styles.
 Annie feels profoundly blessed to be part of the Annie Moses Band and looks forward to a bright future as a musical leader.